Andrewcoder43/Stumbledon/README.md

 # Stumbledon
-This project features a clickable button which displays a random website from a curated list of interesting and fun sites.
 The Project can be found by visiting this link https://andrewcoder43.github.io/Stumbledon/

+**How it works**
+Click the **Stumbleon!** button to generate a fun random website that has been preselected from a curated list of websites.